Available on: Personal* Standard Advanced Enterprise

 Playback Time (time in seconds)

-To the right of the visit log, you can see the total time during a visit whenever the video is played.
-This includes the time when the video is playing and you navigate away from the page.
+To the right of the visit log, you can see the total time during a visit that an audio or video file was played.

-This represents the percentage of seconds of content that a visitor has viewed the video.
+This represents the percentage of the file that the visitor listened to or viewed.
 This can be different from playback time if the playback speed is modified in any way or when seeking is involved.

 Visit Engagement Score (Standard, Advanced, Enterprise)

-- Highly Engaged (blue): The video is unmuted, visible, fullscreen, and played no faster than 1.25x speed.
+- Highly Engaged (blue): The video file was played unmuted, visible, fullscreen, and no faster than 1.25x speed.

-- Engaged (green): The video is unmuted, visible, and played no faster than 1.25x speed for most of playback.
+- Engaged (green): The video file was played unmuted, visible, and no faster than 1.25x speed for most of playback.

-- Distracted (yellow): The video is muted or the DocSend video player is in the background for much of playback.
+- Distracted (yellow): The video file was muted or the DocSend player was in the background for much of playback.

-- Ignored (red): The video is muted and the DocSend video player is in the background for much of playback.
+- Ignored (red): The video file was muted and the DocSend player was in the background for much of playback.

 Visit Count and View Duration Graph

-- Vertical Axis: video play event timestamps (the time and date the user clicked the play button)
+- Vertical Axis: Play event timestamps (the time and date the user clicked the play button)

-Ex.
-When the video is paused, that will end the current row on the graph.
-As such, when the video is played again, a new row will begin.
-The same will occur when you seek to a different point in the video (even without pausing) and playback resumes in a new place.
+- When a file is paused, that’ll end the current row on the graph.
+When the file is played again, a new row will begin.
+The same will occur when you skip to a different point in the file (even without pausing) and playback resumes in a new place.

-Video timestamps: To obtain the exact time the video was played for, hover on any row and you will see the playhead start and end times.
+- Video timestamps: To obtain the exact time the file was played for, hover on any row and you’ll see the playhead start and end times.

 Engagement Visit Graph (Standard, Advanced, Enterprise)